 A common misconception is that diaphragmatic breathing is reserved for deep breathing.
 In reality, it’s fundamental to all functional breathing.
 Just as you use your bicep to bend your arm in full and partial elbow flexion, your diaphragm should function during deep and shallow breathing.

-However, through exposure to illness, injury, or stress, many of us unknowingly develop a less-than-optimal, chest-oriented breathing pattern that pulls the rib cage forward and up, compromising diaphragm function.
+However, either through exposure to illness, injury or stress, or by systematically sucking in our stomach — something that's been drilled into several of us as early as childhood — many of us unknowingly develop a less-than-optimal, chest-oriented breathing pattern that pulls the rib cage forward and up, compromising diaphragm function.
 Consequently, to compensate for the lack of diaphragm action, we recruit chest, neck, shoulder, and upper back muscles to act as “accessory” breathing muscles.
-This causes chronic tension, locking the upper body into poor—often painful—posture that can include slumped shoulders, winging shoulder blades, and a flattened mid-back.
+This causes chronic tension, locking the upper body into poor — often painful — posture that can include slumped shoulders, winging shoulder blades, and a flattened mid-back.
 When muscles of the shoulder girdle are pulled into assisting with breathing, it makes them less functionally available for their primary roles in movements like rotating, pushing, and pulling.

 Making matters worse, when the diaphragm isn’t used properly, it also becomes dysfunctional in its postural role, pulling into its lumbar spine attachments.
 This can lead to persistent low-back pain.
 With a dysfunctional diaphragm causing a cascade of faulty muscular chain reactions, it’s no surprise that improper breathing doesn’t just hurt and make it harder to move, it increases risk of injury.
 2, 3